andkrau/NuanceResurrection/README.md

   to better match the spec (incl. proper return values, proper callback mode handling, and not filling up buffers too early), at the tradeoff that now the loads actually need some time to arrive (incl. potential stutter).
 - Fix "_MediaGetInfo()" byte-swapped fields.
-- Fix uninitialized framebuffer (e.g. when starting fullscreen from command line)
+- Fix uninitialized framebuffer (e.g. when starting fullscreen from command line).
+- Optimize most JIT code that needs to do bswap/endian change.
 - instructiontest.cof has been updated with more tests (verified to match real HW / Samsung DVD-N501).

 **03/21/2025 version 0.6.6:**